alasdairforsythe/tokenmonster/README.md

 <img width="661" alt="tokenmonster" src="https://github.com/alasdairforsythe/tokenmonster/assets/77910352/1136330a-bf25-4a17-8edb-06b90fffb236">

-TokenMonster is an ungreedy tokenizer and vocabulary builder, built from the ground up using custom data structures and branchless logic.
+TokenMonster is an ungreedy tokenizer and vocabulary generator, built from the ground up using custom data structures and branchless logic.

 TokenMonster can train and generate an optimal vocabulary on a 1GB dataset within 24 hours on a typical desktop.
 440 [prebuilt vocabularies](#prebuilt-vocabularies) are provided, as well as tools to train your own vocabularies & implementations in Go, Python & Javascript for tokenization and detokenization using the prebuilt or your own vocabularies.